Deep sleep is one of the sleep stages you go through during the night, but when we think of the mechanics, three letters often come to mind: REM.

 You’ve likely heard before that sleep turns your everyday moments into memories overnight.
 But how exactly does that process unfold?
 That would be deep sleep doing its thing.
 According to a different 2016 study on sleep and memory, slow oscillations indicate communication between the hippocampus (which stores your recently acquired memories) and the cortex (where long-term memories are stored).

-We can thank deep sleep for declarative memories, in particular — memories that you can verbally describe, like that hilarious family vacation or the plot of your favorite TV show, rather than skills-based memories like riding a bike or changing a tire.
+We can thank it for declarative memories too, in particular — memories that you can verbally describe, like that hilarious family vacation or the plot of your favorite TV show, rather than skills-based memories like riding a bike or changing a tire.

 3. It cleans out your brain.